SamuelMasters/play-store/README.md

 <img src="docs/validators/checkout - checkout_success.html.jpg">
 </details>

-<details><summary>User Profile (one error was returned here; the 'placeholder' attribute had to be iterated on alongside other form elements for the form to render correctly, therefore this error was acknowledged and accepted to not fix for the sake of project functionality)</summary>
+<details><summary>User Profile (one error was returned here; the 'placeholder' attribute had to be iterated on alongside other form elements for the form to render correctly, therefore this error was acknowledged and accepted to not fix for the sake of project functionality.
+Additionally, this was validated via direct input rather than a URL, as the URL requires authentication to access which was not possible from the validator.)</summary>
 <img src="docs/validators/user_profiles - profile.html.jpg">
 </details>